fortrabbit/help/docs/ssh-keys.md

 template:      article
 reviewed:      2021-02-09
 naviTitle:     SSH key setup
-title:         Secure Shell key setup
+title:         SSH keys setup
-lead:          Learn how to how to create an SSH key pair on your local machine.
+lead:          Learn how to how to create an SSH key pair on your local machine and how to add it your fortrabbit Account.
 group:         deployment
 stack:         all